Concussion Prevention Strategies

 Where do I find recommendations?

-Baseline testing is when an Athletic Trainer or other medical professional administers concussion assessment tools on an athlete before the start of the season, when they are healthy.
+Baseline or preseason testing is when an athletic trainer or other medical professional administers concussion assessment tools on an athlete before the start of the season, when they are healthy.
 Concussion prevention baseline testing is done to get an objective score for each athlete at a healthy state.
 It is important to baseline test every athlete because scores on these tests vary from person to person.
-Since children and adolescents are continuously growing and learning it is important to get a baseline number frequently.
-It is recommended that high school athletes are baseline tested every 6 months to insure the scores are still valid.3 These baseline scores are used to help determine when an athlete is ready to return to playing their sport.
-An athlete’s scores on the concussion tests after injury should return to normal before they are allowed to participate again.
+Since children and adolescents are continuously growing and learning, hence it is important to get a baseline number frequently.
+Baseline assessments are not required for all athletes, but can be helpful when time and resources allow (Broglio, 2024).

 Who should be educated?

-bigstockphoto_Football_Blocking_782892 Using appropriate tackling techniques can help prevent injuries
+Using appropriate tackling techniques can help prevent injuries

 Can sports equipment prevent concussions?

-No, sports equipment like helmets and mouth guards cannot prevent your child from suffering a concussion.
-Sports helmets are worn to prevent catastrophic injuries like skull fractures, while mouth guards are to be worn to prevent dental injuries.
-Neither was designed for concussion prevention.2 Wearing the appropriate protective equipment and making sure that it is fitted properly however, can reduce your child’s risk.
+Wearing the appropriate protective equipment and making sure that it is fitted properly however, can reduce your child’s risk.
 All football helmets should be certified by the National Operating Committee for Athletic Equipment (NOCSAE) every year to insure the equipment is still up to the appropriate standards.

 References

-5. Barbic D, Pater J, Brison RJ.
+Barbic D, Pater J, Brison RJ.
 Comparison of mouth guard designs and concussion prevention in contact sports.
 Clin J Sport Med.
 2005;15:294-298.